- Android push notifications are disabled by default until you complete the setup process in this guide.

 - Skip Add Firebase SDK and Next steps

 Note: This is a sensitive file that should not be tracked by git.
-Make sure it is added to your.gitignore
+Make sure it is added to your.gitignorefile, but not in the.easignorefile.

 Step 2: Implementation